redsuperbat/nix-config/README.md

 make bootstrap-mac
 ```

-select `no` when it propmts you for a determinite install, we want to manage our nix installation ourselves.
+select `no` when it prompts you for a determinate install, we want to manage our nix installation ourselves.

 ## Update configuration after install